sethisbrothers/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd allow you to print path name of the current working directory ls allow you to list the content of your current directory
+cd allow you to change the directory